mvolkmann/blog/src/ocaml.md

 It also supports JSX.

 <a href="https://melange.re/v3.0.0/" target="_blank">Melange</a>
-is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
+(previously called BuckleScript) is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
 It can generate React components.

 <a href="https://coq.inria.fr" target="_blank">Coq</a>